alexandreks00/rijksmuseum-assignment/README.md

 ### Assignment 1 - To address the challenges faced by the BSI Scrum Team and improve the product's confidence, here's a comprehensive plan:

+•
+•
+•
+•
+•

+What do you see as a problem and what would be the approach you follow to address those problem is any?
 ### Problem Identification:
 1. **Lack of Confidence in the Product:**
    - Conduct a thorough analysis of the reported bugs and issues in production.